-The discussion in this unit takes us through the understanding of the concept of Project Planning Management, Monitoring and Evaluation from definition to process of planning.
-Controlling.
-Monitoring and cycle entailed.
+The discussion in this unit has taken us through the understanding of the concept of Project Planning Management, Monitoring and Evaluation from definition to process of planning, Controlling, Monitoring and cycle entailed.

-In this unit, we treated contextual nature of project, Project Planning Management, Monitoring and Evaluation with consideration to detailed key steps involves in cycle of it.
-Project is an ongoing process with evaluation to ensure desired outcome is achieved by understanding the target, reexamine it in line with scope of the project and amend necessary correction when need arise to accomplish slated goals.
+In this unit, we treated contextual nature of project, Project Planning Management, Monitoring and Evaluation with consideration to detailed key steps involved in cycle of it.
+Project is an ongoing process with evaluation to ensure desired outcome is achieved by understanding the target, re-examine it in line with scope of the project and amend necessary activities when the need arises to accomplish slated goals.

-- 1. What are the process involved in project Monitoring and controlling - 2.
+- 1. What are the processes involved in project Monitoring and controlling - 2.
 Why are changes introduced to a project - 3.
 Write short note on the following: - i.
 Project ii.
 Management iii.
 Monitoring and controlling